laurentpetit/jenkins.ccw-ide.org/README.md

 ### Provision the Jenkins Server

-ansible-vault has been used to encrypt some sensible data.
+ansible-vault is used to encrypt some sensible data.

     ansible-playbook -u root -k -i hosts site.yml --vault-password-file /path/to/password-file